sammertens/fujitsu_scroll/README.md

 That's the closest we get to multifinger sensing and it doesn't seem very useful in that regard.

-## Current state / TODO
+## Current state

-1. Small tweaks may still be needed for the Input subsystem.
-It currently seems usable.
-The Wheel does vertical scrolls, the Sensor does horizontal scrolls, and they both send the 'EXTRA' mouse button, which very few applications seem to care about.
-(Accidental presses of the 'MIDDLE' button were problematic.)
-All of this, plus scrolling sensitivity, can be adjusted in fujitsu_scroll.h.
+The code in this repository can be dropped into the source code of any recent Linux kernel, and then activated using the standard kernel menu configuration (Under the PS mouse settings).

+The Wheel does vertical scrolls, the Sensor does horizontal scrolls.
+The byte 4/bit 4 press region hasn't proved that useful so recent checkins ignore it.

+The driver should be safe on non-T901 systems.
+Firstly, it uses DMI to verify that it's actually running on a T901.
+The only downside to this is we won't detect any similar devices on other laptops (perhaps the T900?).
+Second, the probe routine is known to be safe - it's a sequence the PS mouse module already issues upon initialization to identify Synaptics touchpads, except it looks for different returned data.
+It is not known if there would be false positives were it not for the DMI check, but better to be safe.

+## TODO

-2. Figure out why psmouse frequently decides to reset one or the other device, usually in response to a large number of incoming data packets, and if possible minimize or eliminate the issue.
+1. Figure out why psmouse frequently decides to reset one or the other device, usually in response to a large number of incoming data packets, and if possible minimize or eliminate the issue.
 This actually doesn't seem to impact the user experience as much as one might think, and it's possible the original designers decided it was acceptable enough to ship.

-3. General code cleanup, remove the debug parts.
-Most of the debug code is controlled with #define flags, which keeps the compiled code lean but makes the source code busier to read than necessary.
+2. General code cleanup, remove remaining debug parts.

-4. Palm detection on the Scroll Wheel?
+3. Palm detection on the Scroll Wheel?

 Some day: